-The high school teacher you mentor must be committed to meeting M State's Concurrent Enrollment Program guidelines in order to teach college-level courses in his or her high school.
+CEP mentors serve a critical role in ensuring that courses meet M State rigor, outcomes and quality.
+The high school instructor must be committed to meeting program guidelines in order to teach college-level courses in the high school.

 Mentor expectations include:

-- With a new mentoring relationship where either the concurrent enrollment instructor or course is new, the mentor completes two classroom observations for which two on-site visits to the high school are required.
+With a new mentoring relationship, where either the concurrent enrollment instructor, course, or mentor is new, the mentor completes two classroom observations.
 Mentors also do a pre-class meeting, which can be done using technology.
-The remaining meetings can be done using technology or in person.
+The remaining two meetings can be done using technology or in person.

-- With a mentoring relationship where the concurrent enrollment instructor has taught the course before and has been mentored by a faculty member, the mentor completes one classroom observation for which one on-site visit to the high school is required.
-The remaining two meetings for that assignment can be done by webinar, phone, some other type of technology or in person.
+With a mentoring relationship where the concurrent enrollment instructor has taught the course before and has been mentored by a faculty member, the mentor completes one classroom observation.
+The remaining two meetings for that assignment can be done using technology or in person.

 - Provide support, guidance and mentoring for concurrent enrollment high school instructors to ensure the delivery of a quality, collegiate-level learning experience for concurrent enrollment students.